-The Optoelectronic Materials Processing Laboratory is equipped with state-ofthe-art instruments for studying the molecular processes that occur during the organometallic vapor-phase epitaxy (OMVPE) of compound semiconductors.
+The Optoelectronic Materials Processing Laboratory is equipped with state-of-theart instruments for studying the molecular processes that occur during the organometallic vapor-phase epitaxy (OMVPE) of compound semiconductors.
 OMVPE is a key technology for synthesizing advanced electronic and optical devices, including solid-state lasers, infrared, visible, and ultraviolet detectors and emitters, solar cells, optical filters, heterojunction bipolar transistors, and high-electron mobility transistors.
 The laboratory houses several OMVPE reactors for the synthesis of III-V compound semiconductors.
 These are interfaced to mass and infrared spectrometers for in situ monitoring of surface and gas reactions.
 Computer codes have been developed to simulate the molecular chemical kinetics and transport phenomena taking place during film growth.
-In addition, the laboratory contains an ultrahigh vacuum system equipped with scanning tunneling microscopy low-energy electron diffraction; infrared spectroscopy and X-ray photoelectron spectroscopy: and effusive-beam dosers for the organometallic molecules.
+In addition, the laboratory contains an ultrahigh vacuum system equipped with scanning tunneling microscopy low-energy electron diffraction; infrared spectroscopy and X-ray photoelectron spectroscopy; and effusive-beam dosers for the organometallic molecules.
 This apparatus characterizes the atomic structure of compound semiconductor surfaces (such as GaAs, InP, and related alloys) and determines the decomposition mechanisms and kinetics of organometallic molecules on these surfaces.

-Knowledge gained from research in this laboratory may be used to develop new OMVPE processes for synthesizing highperformance optoelectronic devices.
+Knowledge gained from research in this laboratory may be used to develop new OMVPE processes for synthesizing high-performance optoelectronic devices.

-Polymer Research Laboratory
+Polymer and Separations Research Laboratory

-The Polymer Research Laboratory is equipped for research on the behavior of polymeric fluids in confined geometries, polymerization kinetics and the separation of solutes using polymeric resins and membranes.
-Instrumentation includes high- and low-pressure capillary viscometer, narrow gap cylindrical couette viscometer, cone-and-plate viscometer, intrinsic viscosity viscometer system and associated equipment.
-Flow equipment is also available for studving fluid flow through channels of different geometries (e.g., capillary, slit, porous media).
-Analytical equipment for polymer characterization includes membrane osmometer, vapor pressure osmometer, and several high- pressure liguid chromatographs for size exclusion chromatography equipped with different detectors, including refractive index, UV photodiode array, conductivity, and a photodiode array laser light scattering detector.
+The Polymer and Separations Research Laboratory is equipped for research on membranes, adsorption, chemical sensors, polymerization kinetics, surface engineering with polymers and the behavior of polymeric fluids in confined geometries.
+Instrumentation includes high- and lowpressure capillary viscometer, narrow gap cylindrical couette viscometer, cone-andplate viscometer, intrinsic viscosity viscometer system and associated equipment.
+Flow equipment is also available for studying fluid flow through channels of different geometries (e.g., capillary, slit, porous media).
+The laboratory is also equipped with a quartz crystal microbalance system for sensor development work.
+Analytical equipment for polymer characterization includes membrane osmometer, vapor pressure osmometer, and several highpressure liquid chromatographs for size exclusion chromatography equipped with different detectors, including refractive index, UV photodiode array, conductivity, and a photodiode array laser light scattering detector.
 The laboratory also has a research-grade FTIR with a TGA interface, a thermogravimetric analysis system, and a dual column gas chromatograph.
-The evaluation of novel ceramic-polymer membranes, developed in the laboratory, is made possible with pervaporation and cross-flow ultrafiltration systems equipped with online detectors.
+The evaluation of polymeric and novel ceramicpolymer membranes, developed in the laboratory, is made possible with reverse osmosis, pervaporation, and cross-flow ultrafiltration systems equipped with online detectors.
 Resin sorption and regeneration studies can be carried out with a fully automated system.
 Finally, an automated system is available for characterizing surface area and pore size distribution of polymeric resins and ceramic powders.